phenomnomnominal/betterer/README.md

 1. You start a really long-lived branch that is awful to maintain and often impossible to merge.

-2. You and your team have some agreement to make the improvement slowly over time, but it gets forgottern about and never really happens.
+2. You and your team have some agreement to make the improvement slowly over time, but it gets forgotten about and never really happens.

 **`Betterer`** is meant to help with this!